Tirthhalvadia/UART-Communication-System/README.md

 # UART Communication System

 ## Description
 This project implements a complete UART (Universal Asynchronous Receiver-Transmitter) communication system in Verilog.
-The system is designed to support configurable baud rates and data widths, and includes separate modules for the transmitter (PISO), receiver (SIPO), baud rate generation, and an optional top-level integration module.
+The system is designed to support configurable baud rates and data widths.
+It includes separate modules for the transmitter (PISO), receiver (SIPO), baud rate generation, and an optional top-level integration module.

 The project was developed using Xilinx Vivado and includes testbenches for the PISO and SIPO modules.
-The design has been verified through simulation, but FPGA implementation and synthesis are still pending.
+The design has been verified through simulation.

 ## Features
 - **Configurable Baud Rate**: Default 9600 baud with a 50 MHz clock frequency.